mmistakes/made-mistakes-jekyll/src/_posts/procreate/2018-04-30-ale-b-portrait.md

 ---
-title: "The Two Hour Beard"
+title: "The two hour beard"
 excerpt: "Portrait of Ale B. digitally painted with Procreate on an iPad."
 last_modified_at: 2018-04-30T16:22:39-04:00
 image: